MitchellDusek/Energy-Analytics-Executive-Dashboard/README.md

 ## Executive Summary

 - Energy demand is highly sensitive to macroeconomic and societal disruptions
-- Long-term consumption growth has plateaued, indicating efficiency gains
+- Long-term consumption growth has plateaued, indicating possible efficiency gains
 - Renewable growth is occurring but remains concentrated in biomass
 - Residential consumption introduces significant seasonal volatility
 - The U.S. has transitioned from a net energy importer to a net exporter